James Bond Island & Phang Nga Sunset

 3. We use only fully licenced guides and drivers.
 (It has been known that some operators will save costs by using one person as a guide/driver combo.
 Not only is this illegal, but actually dangerous as it means the driver can be easily distracted.)

 4. We will never pressure you into tipping or buying souvenirs.
 That is your choice.
-(Some operators use compulsary tipping or commissions to boost their income and enable them to cover costs.)
+(Some operators have been known to use compulsary tipping or commissions to boost their income and enable them to cover costs.)

 Can this trip be made private?